gorhill/uBlock/README.md

 **Important note regarding memory usage:**

-<sup>There is currently a [bug in Chromium 39+ which causes a new memory leak each time the popup UI of an extension is opened](https://code.google.com/p/chromium/issues/detail?id=441500).</sup>
+<sup>There is currently a [bug in Chromium 39+ which causes a new memory leak each time the popup UI of an extension is opened](https://code.google.com/p/chromium/issues/detail?id=441500).
+This affects *all* extensions.
+As such, please be informed of that when measuring Chromium's memory usage.

-<sup>This affects *all* extensions.</sup>

-<sup>As such, please be informed of that when measuring Chromium's memory usage.
 In the benchmarks, I avoided opening the popups completely.</sup>

 ## CPU